Iyanuoluwa-O/Iyanuoluwa-O/README.md

 ● Acquired foundational knowledge in penetration testing techniques, including vulnerability scanning, exploitation, and post-exploitation tasks
-● Developed practical skills by using various tools including NMAP, Netcat, and Burp Suite to identify and exploit system vulnerabilities in a controlled environment| <a href="https://app.hackthebox.com/starting-point">Detection Lab</a>|
+● Developed practical skills by using various tools including NMAP, Netcat, and Burp Suite to identify and exploit system vulnerabilities in a controlled environment| <a href="https://app.hackthebox.com/starting-point">Hack The Box</a>|

 ## Tools